petermsiegel/pmsLibrary/README.md

 * __gen__         Create Python-like __generators__ that allow for functions to iteratively "yield" values without returning.
 * __future__      Create simple __future objects__, whose values may be scalars within APL arrays, built on isolate-related I-beams.
 * __∆format, ∆f__ Support _Python_-like __f-strings__ extended for APL multi-dimentional objects, allowing for variable interpolation into quoted strings.
-* __∆FIX__        A __preprocessor__ for _.dyalog_ files, which may contain a namespace-class object, functions, and operators, along with preprocessor statements ::IF, ::IFDEF, ::DEF, along with macro-like name substitution.
-(Note: Documentation not yet created.)
+* __∆FIX__        A __preprocessor__ for _.dyalog_ files, which may contain a namespace-class object, functions, and operators, along with preprocessor statements ::IF, ::IFDEF, ::DEF, macro-like name substitution, "atoms" (pseudo-parameter names), continuation lines, etc.
 * __bigInt__  Provides support for __arbitrary-precision integers__ in convenient and higher-performance formats, along with an arbitrary-precision desk calculator in the tradition of Unix's __dc__.
 * __∆HERE__       Robust support for "__here__" __documents__ or "immediate" multiline strings within APL functions/ops, allowing multi-line HTML, documentation, or special strings to be pasted from other sources (or otherwise created) and passed to various APL routines.
 * __∆SH__  Provides a thin cover to __⎕SH__, translating _UTF-8_ format encoded output into _Unicode_.
 Makes it easier to list filenames or contents that are encoded.
 (At least on OS X, while the terminal automatically handles this, ⎕SH does not.)